JackDanna/FogentRoleplayTemplate/README.md

 ## Range

-*When using a Range on a battlemap, if any of the components of the Range have a decimal remainder, round down to the nearest multiple of 5 ft.

 A Range specifies at what distance an action can be performed.
 The Start Range specifies the shortest distance the Range covers.
 The End Range specifies the furthest distance the Range covers.

 Start Range = (Start Range Base) + ((Size of governing Skill Dice Pool) * (Start Range Per Dice))